The Micropalaeontological Society

 Tuesday 10th November 2020

-We are holding a 1 day virtual microfossil geochemistry multi-panel discussion prior to The Micropalaeontological Society’s 2020 Annual Conference
+We are holding a 1 day virtual microfossil geochemistry multi-panel discussion prior to The Micropalaeontological Society’s 2020 Annual Conference.

 The aim of the workshop will be to bring together the micropalaeontological and geochemical communities, so that they can learn from each other and understand how they can collaborate to understand data from microfossils.